Nastel/tnt4j-servlet-filter/README.md

 # TrackingFilter
-Simple end-user monitoring for Java EE web applications.
+Simple end-user tracking for Java EE web applications.

 TrackingFilter is an implementation of Java EE HTTP Servlet Filter.
 This servlet filter tracks the following:
 * End-user performance, behavior